Reducing Impaired Driving Recidivism (RIDR)

 Other Florida Counties with DUI Diversion Programs

-In addition to the Thirteenth (13th) Judicial Circuit in and for Hillsborough County, several other judicial circuits in Florida have diversion programs including:
+In addition to the Thirteenth (13th) Judicial Circuit in Hillsborough County, several other judicial circuits in Florida have diversion programs including:

 - the Eighth (8th) Judicial Circuit;